SmartAdvisorOnline

 Switch VPN to start test

-Why DNS leaks are dangerous in 2026
+Why DNS leaks matter

 DNS leaks do not always create drama on screen.
 That is exactly why they are dangerous.
 Your browsing still appears to work, your app still loads, and the tunnel still looks active.
 Meanwhile, your ISP or local network can still infer patterns about work services, banking domains, streaming platforms, and update endpoints.
 For people who care about online banking, public Wi-Fi safety, remote work, or anonymity, that is a real failure, not a technical footnote.

-This is also why leak protection is tied to trust signals such as no-logs claims and modern infrastructure.
+Leak protection is tied to trust signals such as no-logs claims and modern infrastructure.
 If a provider markets privacy but cannot reliably handle resolver traffic, the promise is weaker than it looks.
 That is one reason articles like VPN without logs, RAM-only servers, and NordVPN vs Proton VPN matter more than simple speed charts.

 Protected DNS vs leaking DNS Protected path Device → VPN tunnel → VPN DNS → site ISP sees encrypted traffic, not resolver detail Leak path Device → ISP resolver outside tunnel Site opens, but DNS history still tells a story The difference is invisible